Petrophile foremanii

-Petrophile foremanii is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile foremanii is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a shrub with more or less cylindrical leaves and elliptic to spherical heads of hairy, creamy yellow flowers on the ends of branchlets.

 Description

 Petrophile foremanii is a shrub that typically grows to a height of 0.6–2 m and has hairy, yellow-grey to brown young branchlets.
 The leaves are more or less cylindrical, 8–11 mm long, 0.6–0.8 mm wide with a pointed tip, and hairy at first but become glabrous with age.
 The flowers are arranged on the ends of branchlets in sessile, elliptic to spherical heads 10–20 mm in diameter, with narrow egg-shaped or tapering, densely hairy involucral bracts at the base.
 The flowers are 10–15 mm long, creamy yellow and densely hairy.
 Flowering occurs from May to October and the fruit is a nut, fused with others in an elliptic or spherical head 8–14 mm long and 8–12 mm wide.